Hydro66 strengthens hold of Northern Sweden with new partnership

 Hydro66 has announced a new operations service partnership with Office Sverige, a Swedish full-services IT consultancy.

 Chief technical officer of Hydro66, Christian Keet says it is an important strategic partnership for the company.

-“We are in a rapid expansion phase as the enterprise market recognises our value proposition of highly efficient data centre capacity,” says Keet.
+“We are in a rapid expansion phase as the enterprise market recognises our value proposition of highly efficient data center capacity,” says Keet.

-According to the company, Hydro66 is the largest colocation data centre north of Stockholm.
+According to the company, Hydro66 is the largest colocation data center north of Stockholm.

 The company is currently in the process of a large-scale expansion with an additional 8,000 KW being implemented in four new server halls, in addition to tripling its capacity 400 rack spaces to 1,200.

 Hydro66 says this means an increased need for 24/7 operational support for new and existing clients.

 “The operation of a colocation data center is around the clock 365 days a year.
 Our customers are both local and global,” says Keet.